EcoDynIZW/GEE-PICX/README.md

 ## 2. Select parameters

-Then you can select the parameters according to your requirements.
+Then you can select the parameters according to your requirements in the application interface box.

 <img src="https://github.com/Luisa-del/GEE-PICX/blob/main/img/default_interface4.png">